Honda P1457 Fault Code: Causes, Symptoms, and How to Fix It

 Should I replace the gas cap?

-How to check the vent valve?
+How do you check the vent valve?

-I replaced the vent valve but P1457 keeps coming back.
+I replaced the vent valve, but P1457 keeps coming back.

 Do I need to erase the codes after I replace the canister shut-off valve?